-Sri Lanka has produced three of the world’s largest blue sapphires, including the “Blue Belle of Asia” which adorned the British crown and holds the world record for any Sapphire sold at an auction, as well as the “Star of India”, displayed at the New York Museum of Natural History
+Sri Lanka has been known as the “Land of Gems” throughout history as it has produced three of the world’s largest Blue Sapphires including the Blue Belle of Asia which adorned the British crown and which holds the world record for any sapphire sold at an auction as well as the Star of India which is displayed at the New York Museum of Natural History.

-Gem mining centre of Sri Lanka being a major crossroad between the southern plains and hill country to the east is widespread throughout the regions as many pits dug in low lying area like valley floors, riverbeds, paddy fields, and other damp places can be seen.
+Ratnapura being a major crossroad between the southern plains and hill country to the east is widespread throughout the regions as many pits dug in low lying area like valley floors, riverbeds, paddy fields, and other damp places can be seen.
 The bustling market city which services most of the surrounding towns is being operated by prominent gem dealers in Sri Lanka.

 A visit to one of the museums or gem workshops in Sri Lanka will give you the opportunity to see an assortment of valuable stones such as rubies, sapphires, feline's eyes, alexandrite, sea blues, tourmalines and much more.
 You could likewise visit one of the gem mines to witness the experience of mining.